alisherk/react-design-patterns-ts/README.md

 ### `Repo Description`

-This repo shows the examples of popular React patterns written in TS.
+This repo implements the examples of popular React patterns written in TS.
 Look at the components directory to find popular patterns by name.
 Each director attemps to implement both class and functional component for each pattern.